What Are the Holidays in NSE in 2022?

 - Trading holidays are when the trading market remains closed, and consequently, there is no trading operation as well.

 - Clearing holidays are when trading operations continue; the market remains open.
 However, buying or selling orders are not settled.
 Banks also follow holidays during these clearing holidays.
-Clearing holidays are not applicable for the Negotiated Trade Reporting Platform.
+Clearing holidays are not applicable to the Negotiated Trade Reporting Platform.